YazdanRa/url-shortener/README.md

 # Notice
-This project is a step of the Yektanet job interview. you can find the [documents](docs/Software%20Engineer%20Interview%20Task.pdf) in the docs directory.
+This project is a step of the Yektanet job interview.
+At the request of the Yektanet, the documents was deleted.